The application window for the September 2021 cohort will open via UCAS on the 7th October 2020

 All candidates have to apply via UCAS.
 It is advisable before you apply to look at the ITT entry criteria before applying.
 Full entry criteria can be found on the link below

-The application process for starting School Direct in September 2019 will open on UCAS on 09th October 2018.
+The application process for starting School Direct in September 2020 is now open on UCAS.

 If you feel that you do not meet the entry criteria please contact the team who can discuss this with you.

 of all ITT trainees with Learners First graduate from the programme